Cultural competence in healthcare: Clinical practice

-In order to provide culturally competent care for diverse patient populations, it is important that physicians understand how patient cultures influence their perception of health and illness, how they seek health care, and what constitutes appropriate treatment.
-This also involves evaluating how their own clinical care process is influenced by their personal and professional experiences, as well as biomedical culture.
+In order to provide culturally competent care for their diverse patients, physicians should at the first step understand that patients' cultures can influence profoundly how they define health and illness, how they seek health care, and what constitutes appropriate treatment.
+They should also realize that their clinical care process could also be influenced by their own personal and professional experiences as well as biomedical culture.
 Dr. Like pointed out in one of his articles that "in transforming systems, transcultural nurses, physicians, and other health care professionals need to remember that cultural humility and cultural competence must go hand in hand."

 Community Health Clinics

-Due to insurance inaccessibility, high costs, and a variety of other reasons, the services required to meet the needs of minority communities are generally not offered within private hospitals.
-Federally qualified health centers (FQHCs) are legally mandated to provide primary care for medically underserved communities, meaning they are ideal settings to implement and provide culturally and linguistically inclusive services to immigrant communities.
+Because of insurance, costs, and a variety of other reasons, the types of services needed to meet the needs of minority communities are not usually offered at private hospitals.
+Federally qualified health centers (FQHCs) are legally mandated to provide primary care for medically underserved communities, and thus are ideal settings to implement and provide culturally and linguistically inclusive services to immigrant communities.

-Community Health Centers (CHC), at their most basic level, provide low to no cost primary medical care to low-income, minority, and underserved communities.
-They aim to increase healthcare access, reduce travel and wait times, and to combat gentrification.
+Community Health Centers, at their most basic level, provide low to no cost primary medical care to low-income, minority, and underserved communities.
+They are usually located in underserved communities and neighborhoods, with the idea to increase access, reduce travel and wait times, and to combat gentrification.
 They were meant to be of the people, by the people.

-In an Integrated Care Model that allows clients to get an all-in-one-experience, the CHC model was unique in that it offered a wide range of auxiliary services in addition to primary care, such as dental, behavioral, social services, etc. CHC's also "pride themselves equally on providing community-accountable and culturally competent care aimed at reducing health disparities associated with poverty, race, language, and culture," as seen by their offered translation, interpretation, transportation, and social services.
+In an Integrated Care Model that allows clients to get an all-in-one-experience, the CHC model was unique in that it offered a wide range of auxiliary services in addition to primary care, such as dental, behavioral, social services, etc. CHC's also “pride themselves equally on providing community-accountable and culturally competent care aimed at reducing health disparities associated with poverty, race, language, and culture”, as seen by their offered translation, interpretation, transportation, and social services.
 According to research, CHC's have successfully increased health service utilization in low-income areas, as well as lowered hospital admissions and readmissions (a positive metric) compared with other major providers of primary care in these areas.